LukasKnill/LukasKnill-MachineLearning-Portfolion/README.md

 5. **Result Compilation**: The results are compiled into CSV files for further analysis.

+### Fine-Tuning Process

+The fine-tuning of the segmentation model was a critical part of this project, aimed at enhancing its ability to accurately identify and segment soil clods.
+The process involved several key scripts:

+- **`binary_masks.py`**: Generates binary masks from annotated images to serve as ground truth for training.
+- **`Create_json.py`**: Creates a JSON annotation file that organizes the dataset.
+- **`Finetune_main.py`**: Handles the entire fine-tuning process.
+- **`LinearWarmupCosine.py`**: Implements a learning rate scheduler for training optimization.

 ### My Contributions

 I was responsible for developing the parts of the code that create 2D and 3D objects from depth maps, allowing for a detailed analysis of the soil structure.
-Additionally, I fine-tuned the segmentation model to improve its accuracy in identifying soil clods.
+I was responsible for customizing the finetuning and conducting the full training process, ensuring the model was fine-tuned for optimal performance.